metatypedev/metatype/.github/pull_request_template.md

 ...

-- [ ] The change come with new or modified tests
+- [ ] The change comes with new or modified tests
 - [ ] Hard-to-understand functions have explanatory comments
 - [ ] End-user documentation is updated to reflect the change